caneara/quest/README.md

 # Quest

 This package enables pseudo fuzzy-searching within Laravel database and Eloquent queries.
-Due to its pattern matching methods, it is currently only supported for use on **MySQL** or **MariaDB**, though I welcome any PRs to enable support for databases like Postgres.
+Due to its pattern matching methods, it only supports **MySQL** or **MariaDB**, though I welcome any PRs to enable support for databases like Postgres.

 Much of this library is based on the fantastic work of Tom Lingham for the now abandoned [Laravel Searchy](https://github.com/TomLingham/Laravel-Searchy) package.
 If you're interested in the background of how the fuzzy searching works, check out the readme for that project.